Womens-Directory/womens-directory/README.md

 | `INSECURE`            | If set, uses HTTP for URLs; if unset (default), uses HTTPS                                           |
 | `SENDGRID_API_KEY`    | The API key for sending emails via [SendGrid](https://sendgrid.com/)                                 |

+# Permissions

+Roles are created in [user.rb](app/models/user.rb).
+They are stored in a Postgres `bigint` (8 bytes) as an ordered bitfield, so do not reorder existing roles!

+Roles are granted abilities which allow them to access specific kinds of data and perform specific operations.
+For example, a `superadmin` is allowed to do anything; a `data_contributor` is only allowed to create some kinds of records.
+Abilities are granted permissions in [ability.rb](app/models/ability.rb).

+Superadmins can manage permissions for non-superadmin users at [`/admin/user_permissions`](http://localhost:3000/admin/user_permissions).

 ## Support

 Problems, suggestions, or contributions?
 Please [open an issue](https://github.com/AARodgers/womens-directory/issues) or [submit a pull request](https://github.com/AARodgers/womens-directory/pulls).